Multiplicity-free representations of certain nilpotent Lie groups over Siegel domains of the second kind: Introduction

 \section{Introduction}

-In this paper, we study multiplicity-free representations of certain nilpotent affine transformation groups of Siegel domains of the second kind, which are realized in the spaces of holomorphic functions (holomorphic sections of holomorphic line bundles).
-This class of domains includes non-tube type bounded homogeneous domains, and as special cases, non-tube type bounded symmetric domains, and we regard these domains as K\ua hler manifolds by the Bergman metric.
+In this article, we study multiplicity-free representations of certain nilpotent affine transformation groups of Siegel domains of the second kind.
+This class of domains includes (up to holomorphic equivalence) non-tube type bounded homogeneous domains, and as special cases, non-tube type bounded symmetric domains, and we regard these domains as K\ua hler manifolds by the Bergman metric.

 Let $N$ and $M$ be positive integers.
 For a regular cone $\Omega\neq\emptyset\subset\V$ and an $\Omega$-positive Hermitian map $Q:\U\times\U\rightarrow \mathbb{C}^N$, put